Cordo-van-Saviour/staff-scheduler/README.md

 ### Potential improvements
 - *Add more tests*
-  - Code coverage should be a lot better but since there is not a lot of business logic, a decision was made to not write unitt tests for the functions that only call libraries like Sequelize or Jsonwebtoken.
+  - Code coverage should be a lot better but since there is not a lot of business logic, a decision was made to not write unit tests for the functions that only call libraries like Sequelize or Jsonwebtoken.
 Integration tests are fine
 - *Secret Management System*
   - We should set up something like [HashiCorp Vault](https://www.vaultproject.io/) as an alternative to existing secret store.
 - *Add SSL*
   - Self-explanatory
 - *Automated vulnerability scanner*
-  - We should continually scan for vulnerabilities in this project using [Snyk](https://snyk.io/) or [Github](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors).
+  - We should continually scan for vulnerabilities in this project using [Snyk](https://snyk.io/) or [GitHub](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors).
 As of right now, per `npm audit`, we have zero known vulnerabilities.
 - *CI / CD*
 - ...